PhD, Dr.hc, FRSC (UK), FCAE, P.Eng.

 Director, Centre for Biocomposites and Biomaterials Processing

-Bionanotechnology, Bio-inspired Advanced Materials, Functional and Lightweight Carbon/Biocarbon Materials
+Bionanotechnology, Bioderived Carbon-Based Energy Storage and Light-Emitting Devices, Bio-inspired Advanced Materials, Functional and Lightweight Carbon/Biocarbon Materials

-Sain’s research activities are documented by global television networks, magazines and radio interviews.
-He is involved in many global strategic research policy developments, standardizations and research-funding strategic councils in an advisory role.
-He is a highly acclaimed engineering consultant in materials engineering and works with almost 100 companies worldwide.
-Sain is a leader in creating non-profit organizations that are highly meaningful to society at large.
-He is the founding member of the Canadian Natural Composites Council, the Ontario BioAuto Council, the Ontario-Jianshu Nano-Innovation Centre in Suzhou, China and more.
-He has championed the global WPC industry by actively pursuing his global vision for the emerging green industry and has helped grow this industry to over a one-billion-dollar market.
+Prof. Sain’s research activities have been documented by global television networks, magazines, and radio interviews.
+He is the co-author of the world’s first book on cellulose nanocomposites and has co-edited eight books and book series ranging from enzyme derived biological materials to advanced nanobiomaterials.
+He is involved in many global strategic research policy developments, standardizations, and research-funding strategic councils in an advisory role.
+He is a highly acclaimed engineering consultant in materials engineering, and works with close to 100 companies worldwide.
+Prof. Sain is a leader in creating non-profit organizations that are highly meaningful to our society.
+He is the founding member of the Canadian Natural Composites Council, the Ontario BioAuto Council, and the Ontario-Jianshu Nano-Innovation Centre in Suzhou, China among others.
+He has championed the global WPC industry by actively pursuing his global vision for this important and emerging green industry, and has helped grow this industry to an over 5-billion-dollar market.